-Crowns are synthetic caps, usually made of a material like porcelain, placed on the top of a tooth.
-They are typically used to restore a tooth’s function and appearance following a restorative procedure such as a root canal.
-After receiving a root canal, the tooth should be protected with a crown that covers the cusps of the tooth.
-Otherwise, over the years the tooth will almost certainly fracture, since root canals remove tooth structure from the tooth and undermine the tooth’s structural integrity.
+Crowns are porcelain caps placed on the top of a tooth used to restore a tooth’s function following damage or to reduce its risk of fracture from major decay, large restorations, cracks, or root canals.
+Research shows that root canals undermine a posterior tooth’s structural integrity and increases its risk of fracture.
+The tooth should be protected with a crown that covers the cusps of the tooth and reduces that risk.
 When decay in a tooth has become so advanced that large portions of the tooth must be removed, crowns are often used to restore the tooth.
-Crowns are also used to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or an existing filling is in jeopardy of becoming loose or dislocated.
-Crowns also serve a cosmetic use, and are applied when a discolored or stained tooth needs to be restored to its natural appearance.
+Crowns also provide a cosmetic benefit when a discolored or stained tooth needs to be restored to its natural appearance.

 A traditional crown is prepped in the office, but then sent to a lab in order to process it.
 Patients will leave with a temporary crown on and return after 2-3 weeks in order to bond on the lab crown.
 This type of crown typically takes two appointments.

 A Cerec crown is made in the office requiring only one visit.
 So patients who are restricted by time or have a busy schedule will benefit from only having to come in for one visit.
 Cerec crowns are milled in the office.